What is Exploratory Testing?

 Exploratory Testing Examples

-A home care service provider website with following components:
+A home care service provider website with the following components:

 - Order History